adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If true, then the IPA client packages are installed if the parameter 'ipa_role' is set to 'client'.
+If true, then the IPA client packages are installed if the parameter `ipa_role` is set to `client`.

 Default value: `true`